mayadata-io/kubera-docs/content/kubera-enterprise/quickstart.md

 versions:
   free-pro-team: '*'
 ---
-### Quickstart
-This guide serves as a concise documentation on how to install Kubera using <b>helm chart</b> with default values, onto the Kubernetes cluster.
+Kubera Enterprise is a software that helps with the running of Kubernetes as a data plane.
+Kubera is installed on any Kubernetes using helm.
+Typical steps involved in setting up Kubera in your environment will include the following steps.

+- Check pre-requisites such as helm and default storage classes in your Kubernetes cluster
+- Install Kubera using helm
+- Configure Kubera for secure https, onboard users
+- Launch and configure Kubera modules - Propel and Chaos

 ### Prerequisites

+Before you install using Kubera helm chart, make sure the following pre-requisites are met.

 - Kubernetes version 1.12.0 or above with RBAC enabled.
-- Allocating 2 vCPU and 4GB RAM for Kubera components is recommended.
+- Availability of  2 vCPU and 4GB memory for all of the Kubera components.
+- Default storage class is configured on your Kuberenetes
 ### Installing Helm v3
 To get started, ensure you have Helm v3 (v3.0.2 or above) installed. <u><a href="https://helm.sh/docs/intro/install/" target="_blank">Click here</a></u> to know the detailed steps for installation.
 <br><br>

+---

+*Note*: If you are installing Kubera in air gap environement, see the  [air gap quickstart](Air-Gapped-environments)

+---

 ### Installing Kubera
 In order to install Kubera, you need to add the repository to your helm's configuration.
 To add the repository, execute:
 <pre>helm repo add kubera <a href="https://charts.mayadata.io/">https://charts.mayadata.io/</a></pre>